Emmages | Strategic Corporate Event Photography

 • Same-day hero images for social amplification

-2. Provide the Agenda (With Context)
+2. Provide the Agenda — With Context

-A simple run of show helps—but context is better.
 Flag where the most important moments will happen:

 • Keynote entrances